How To Grow Lettuce Indoors

 Sow the seeds evening across the tray.
 This is the hard part.

-There are so few seeds, and the seeds are so small and light, it's hard to space them evenly.
+There are so few seeds, which are so small and light, it’s hard to space them evenly.

 sowing lettuce seeds